-In the world of frontend dev is there anything saltier than CSS?
+Is there anything saltier than CSS in frontend web development?
 Salty CSS is built to provide better developer experience for developers looking for performant and feature rich CSS-in-JS solutions.

 - Build time compilation to achieve awesome runtime performance and minimal size